 IEF Approach to Social Action

-The International Environment Forum is a Baha'i-inspired professional scientific organization addressing the environment and sustainability, with international membership in over 75 countries.
-It focuses its work on participation in the discourse on the environment relating science and ethics with the aim of offering perspectives arising from the Bahá’í teachings and the experience of the community; and collaborating with organizations and individuals involved in this area of endeavour who are like-minded and open to such perspectives.
-At the same time, it encourages its members and associates to engage in social action at the local level and supports them in their efforts by providing them with relevant scientific information and a network of like-minded people.
+The International Environment Forum is a Baha'i-inspired professional organization addressing the environment and sustainability, with international membership in over 75 countries.
+It focuses its work on participation in the discourse on the environment with the aim of offering perspectives arising from the Bahá’í teachings and the experience of the community; and collaborating with organizations and individuals involved in this area of endeavour who are like-minded and open to such perspectives.
+At the same time, it encourages its members and associates to engage in social action at the local level and supports them in their efforts by providing them with relevant information and a network of like-minded people.

 The IEF recognizes the “centrality of knowledge to social existence,” as explained in the Ridván Message 2010 of the Universal House of Justice, the international governing body of the Bahá’í Faith:

 The perpetuation of ignorance is a most grievous form of oppression; it reinforces the many walls of prejudice that stand as barriers to the realization of the oneness of humankind, at once the goal and operating principle of Bahá’u’lláh’s Revelation.
 Access to knowledge is the right of every human being, and participation in its generation, application and diffusion a responsibility that all must shoulder in the great enterprise of building a prosperous world civilization—each individual according to his or her talents and abilities.
 Justice demands universal participation.
 Thus, while social action may involve the provision of goods and services in some form, its primary concern must be to build capacity within a given population to participate in creating a better world.
 Social change is not a project that one group of people carries out for the benefit of another.